Anikate001/Movie-Recommendation-System/README.md

 # Movie-Recommendation-SystemMovie Recommendation System

-A user-based collaborative filtering movie recommendation system built with Python and pandas using the MovieLens dataset.
+A user-based collaborative filtering movie recommendation system built with Python and pandas using the MovieLens dataset(100k).

 This project builds a recommender that predicts user ratings and suggests movies tailored to their tastes based on similar users’ preferences.